Siti Hasmah Mohamad Ali: Personal life

 Unlike many Malaysian Muslim women who follow the tradition of wearing the tudung (headscarf), Siti Hasmah does not wear one.
+However, in March 2025, she was seen wearing a tudung while attending a breaking-of-fast event organised by the Malaysian Islamic Welfare Organisation (Perkim), drawing public attention due to her rare public appearance in hijab.

 In March 2019, Siti Hasmah underwent surgery to remove a small lump in her left breast after a mammogram and biopsy confirmed its presence.
 After recovering, she shared her experience of undergoing breast cancer treatment during the Kuala Lumpur-level Breast Cancer Awareness Campaign, urging women to prioritize early screening and treatment.

 On 26 August 2019, Siti Hasmah was admitted to Prince Court Medical Centre due to mild food poisoning.
 She had been scheduled to accompany Mahathir on his three-day official visit to Vietnam.
 While in Hanoi, Mahathir assured reporters that her condition had improved and expressed his intention to visit her upon returning to Kuala Lumpur, saying, “I miss her… we have been married for 60 years.”
 After three days of treatment, Siti Hasmah was discharged from the hospital on 29 August.

 On 27 October 2024, Siti Hasmah revealed in an interview on the Coffee with Ryan podcast that her original name did not include "Siti".
 She explained that the prefix was added in the 1970s when she was appointed as a medical officer, as "Siti" was a popular trend at the time.
 She requested that people no longer use "Siti" before her name.

 Siti Hasmah is also the honorary advisor of the Perdana Global Peace Foundation (PGPF).

+On 12 July 2026, Siti Hasmah turned 100 years old.

+Awards and recognitions

+The Yang Di Pertuan Agong, as well as the Sultan of Selangor and the Sultan of Kedah, have bestowed titles upon her.